The Practical Question Behind This Review

 New Knowledge and Skills from the Combined Corpus

-Teams that move faster usually develop five skills early:
+Teams that ship faster usually develop five capabilities early:

 What is a realistic first milestone for a Lightning micropayment pilot for lightning network cross-border micropayments?